Nava Telangana

 Nava Telangana (lit.
 'New Telangana') is a daily Telugu language newspaper in the Indian state of Telangana owned by the Communist Party of India (Marxist) (CPI(M)).
 It is published in Karimnagar, Khammam, Hyderabad, and Ranga Reddy.

-The party launched the newspaper on 21 March 2015 as a counterpart to their Andra Pradesh-based newspaper Prajasakti after the formation of Telangana the year prior.
+The party launched the newspaper on 21 March 2015 as a counterpart to their Andhra Pradesh-based newspaper Prajasakti after the formation of Telangana the year prior.
 A ceremony was held t mark the launch with various political figures from "all political parties" in attendance.
 The paper recorded a drop of 67% in government advertising fees from the Telangana state government, a major source of newspaper funds, from 2016 to 2018.